Increasing scope and breadth of local education

 Educational Facilities

 The regional Community Education Center known as El Centro, is the crossroads for extracurricular learning.
-It was conceived in 2015 when a posse of Dartmouth undergraduates and Honduran teens in our leadership program La Fuerza el Futuro (the force for the future) rehabilitated an abandoned school building.
+It was conceived in 2015 when a posse of Dartmouth undergraduates and Honduran teens in our leadership program La Fuerza el Futuro rehabilitated an abandoned school building.
 With what seemed like grand ideas of a center with a library, classes, and more, El Centro was launched with great fanfare.
 Since then, ACTS funding and consultation has helped the community to grow El Centro into a lively and useful community resource.
 Our funding covers salaries for library and educational staff, program expenses, and computer equipment.
 Importantly, residents from many communities use El Centro’s resources for free.

 El Centro’s public library, known as the Doctor Dean Bibliotheca, is maximized weekday mornings with elementary classes using books and online resources.
 After school, it is the hub for students doing homework with reference materials and internet searches.
-The Traveling Library is a customized resource to support individual teachers in remote K-6 schools.
+The Traveling Library is a customized resource supporting individual teachers in remote K-6 schools.

 El Centro’s classrooms are home to free courses in English as a Second Language and computer courses about using Microsoft Office.
-Mid-day, classes are filled with residents of other communities and range in ages.
+Mid-day, classes are filled with residents of other communities and they range in age.
 After school, the colegio students leave their school campus and walk to El Centro to continue their learning in English and computers on alternate days.
 English and computer skills are helpful when competing for scarce jobs in the formal economy.

 El Centro provides the only large space for events and celebrations.
 A community kitchen with gas stove and refrigerator is an important resource for event hosts.